IWILZ/Servo-Tester-Arduino/README.md

 As you can see at the low-left in the picture above, i've also found an old buzzer so i decided to use it :blush:

 In the last few days **i designed the main board PCB using EasyEDA Standard** and as soon as possible i will replace the "wired" one with the new PCB but you can already find it attached to this project together with the related **gerber files**.

+## Schematic and PCB of the LCD & Buttons board
+The secondary board contains the LCD and the 3 push-buttons and you can find the schematic, the PCB draw and the GERBER file on the file list of this project but consider that i haven't tested them yet.

 ## The sketch
 Once the project is complete, you can compile and upload the program **Servo_Tester_eng _4.0.ino** using for example the **Arduino IDE** and then you need to do a simple tuning.